 USED_HEAP_PERCENTAGE(Maximum used heap size percentage for each JVM).

 merge-policy: Policy for merging maps after a split-brain syndrome was detected and the different network partitions need to be merged.
-Available merge policy classes are explained below:
+The available merge policy classes are explained below.

-HigherHitsMapMergePolicycauses the merging entry to be merged from source to destination map if source entry has more hits than the destination one.
+HigherHitsMapMergePolicycauses the merging entry to be merged from the source map to the destination map if the source entry has more hits than the destination one.

-LatestUpdateMapMergePolicycauses the merging entry to be merged from source to destination map if source entry has updated more recently than the destination entry.
-This policy can only be used of the clocks of the machines are in sync.
+LatestUpdateMapMergePolicycauses the merging entry to be merged from the source map to the destination map if the source entry has updated more recently than the destination entry.
+This policy can only be used if the machine clocks are in sync.

-statistics-enabled: You can retrieve statistics information like owned entry count, backup entry count, last update time, locked entry count by setting this element's value to
+statistics-enabled: You can retrieve statistics information like owned entry count, backup entry count, last update time, and locked entry count by setting

 true.
 The method for retrieving the statistics is

 wan-replication-ref: Hazelcast can replicate some or all of the cluster data.
-For example, you can have 5 different maps but you want only one of these maps replicating across clusters.
-To achieve this you mark the maps to be replicated by adding this element in the map configuration.
+For example, suppose you can have 5 different maps but you want only one of these maps to replicate across clusters.
+To achieve this, you mark the maps to be replicated by adding this element in the map configuration.

 optimize-queries: This element is used to increase the speed of query processes in the map.
 It only works when